It’s one heck of a challenge, isn’t it?

 You see, you can use a simple strategy to influence your potential users’ attitude towards your product and convince them that it’s worth testing out.

-What’s the strategy I’m talking about?
-Using product reviews to improve communications.
+What's the strategy I'm talking about?
+Using product reviews to improve communications and generate leads that will convert.

 And here are the 3 ways you could use anyone’s feedback to win new users and boost your tech startup growth.